 Under the New Zealand Emissions Trading Scheme, we are responsible for, and have been meeting, legal obligations associated with carbon emissions from domestic aviation fuel use.
 In addition, Air New Zealand offers customers the opportunity to voluntarily offset the carbon emissions associated with their Air New Zealand flights.

 Currently aviation jet fuel use comprises approximately 99.5% of our carbon emissions.
 However, we are also committed to reducing our environmental impacts at every level of our operations.
 This includes ground services emissions encompassing transport, buildings and waste management.

-- Electricity: In the past year we continued to reduce electricity consumption across all areas of our New Zealand business operations.
-This has contributed to a 40% reduction of electricity consumption across our New Zealand ground operations since 2011.
+- Electricity: This year we continued to reduce electricity consumption across all areas of our New Zealand business operations.
+This contributed to a 43% reduction of electricity consumption across our New Zealand ground operations since 2011.
 Our chosen New Zealand electricity provider's generation portfolio is based entirely on renewable sources, and in the coming year we will be developing new electricity intensity targets

-- Waste: In 2016, we exceeded our target to divert 70% of our domestic ground waste from landfill with 73% of waste being diverted.
-We have also set a zero waste to landfill target for all Auckland ground sites by 2020 and achieved a recycling rate of 74% in 2016.
+- Waste: In 2017, we diverted 76.8% from landfill at Auckland ground sites, and have set a zero waste to landfill target for all Auckland ground sites by the end of 2020

 - Inflight waste: New waste management infrastructure is now enabling paper coffee cups to be recycled in certain parts of New Zealand and in response we have rolled out coffee cup recycling on our domestic jet services